kkClasses/FSCIL_SelfProbing/README.md

-#Few Shot Class Incremental Learning by
+# Few Shot Class Incremental Learning with Self-Probing
-Negative Exponential Weight Regularizer and Ensembling

-##Citation

 ## Abstract

 Few-Shot Class-Incremental Learning (FSCIL) presents sig- nificant challenges, notably catastrophic forgetting and overfitting, due to the absence of prior training data and the scarcity of samples for newly introduced classes.
-Although various approaches have been pro- posed to tackle these challenges, this study highlights a key limitation in terms of the final-layer embeddings of a pre-trained feature extractor being overly task-specific, leading to sparse and less expressive represen- tations for new classes.
+Although various approaches have been pro- posed to tackle these challenges, this study highlights a key limitation in terms of the final-layer embeddings of a pretrained feature extractor being overly task-specific, leading to sparse and less expressive represen- tations for new classes.
 However, some intermediate layers encode more transferable features, which can help reduce this sparsity.